qi-zh/Seq-Stack-Reaction/README.md

+# Seq-Statck-Reaction
-# Seq-Statck-Reaction: software for "Bayesian sequential stacking algorithm for concurrently designing molecules and syntheticreaction networks"
+### A software for "Bayesian sequential stacking algorithm for concurrently designing molecules and syntheticreaction networks"